ntuliuteam/EDLAB/README.md

 # EDLAB (Edge Deep Learning Accelerator Benchmark)

-This is a tool that runs neural networks on different platforms automatically.
-Until now, we have finished testing on the following devices.
+EDLAB is a benchmarking evalution tool, developed by the team of Weichen Liu at Nanyang Technological University with the collabration of HP Inc, to automatically evaluate different edge deep learning platforms.
+So far, EDLAB supports the following devices:
 - Desktop GPU
 - Desktop CPU
 - NVIDIA Jetson TX2